SPARQL-Anything/sparql.anything/README.md

 ```

 ## Querying anything
-sparql.anything extends the Apache Jena ARQ processors by *overloading* the SERVICE operator, as in the following example:
+SPARQL Anything extends the Apache Jena ARQ processors by *overloading* the SERVICE operator, as in the following example:

 Suppose having this JSON file as input (also available at ``https://raw.githubusercontent.com/SPARQL-Anything/sparql.anything/main/examples/example1.json``)